shopgate/retail-red-docs/markdown/guides/integrations/catalog/csv-import.md

 ## Download Catalog Data

 When you click on a "Download" link under category or products, you will trigger a new export to be created.
 The export can take several minutes to complete depending on the size of the catalog, however once complete you will receive an email with a link to download the file.
-This will be in the same file used for uploading CSV into the retail.red platform.
+This will be in the same file used for uploading CSV into the Shopgate platform.

 ## Check Processed Import